 The Traditional set offers a range of the most useful standard shapes and sizes, while the Large Scale set has bigger, bolder scrapers and spatulas that will not only be useful utility tools but also encourage a bit of bold experimentation, larger gestures, even more freedom.
-Overall there are not so many choices as to get overwhelming, and yet enough to let you really learn, explore and express yourself.
+Overall there are not so many choices as to get overwhelming, yet enough to let you learn, explore and express yourself.

 So again I recommend that a student get both.
 Between the two sets you have a brilliant starter kit, not to mention truly premium knives – ideal spring and flexibility, superior material quality and durability, precise and controllable surfaces and edges and a great feeling in your hand.

 A bit more than other sets, the combination of these two Liquitex painting knife sets represents, in my opinion, the very best choice for anybody who is just beginning or just learning oil / acrylic painting, and my choice for best palette knives for students on the market today.

 For the best individual painting knives and palette knives, we have to look no further than Holbein, a company loved by commercial artists and fine artists all over the world, and one I have recommended many times before – especially, no surprise, for the best acrylic and oil paints.

 It makes sense that a company that produces some of the best professional paints available would also know just how to design and make the finest palette knives, and Holbein’s premium 1066 series has an absolutely perfect amount of spring and give, ideal shapes for a variety of basic and advanced techniques, a superb weight, balance and feel in the hand, and superior materials and durability.